Chartreuse (liqueur): History

 Today, the liqueurs are produced using the herbal mixture prepared by two monks at Grande Chartreuse.
 They are the only ones to know the secret recipe.
 The marketing, bottling, packaging, management of the distillery and tours are done by Chartreuse Diffusion, a company created in 1970.
 Other related alcoholic beverages are manufactured in the same distillery (e.g. Génépi).

+21st century: popularity and scarcity

+Chartreuse increased in popularity during the craft cocktail movement of the early 2000s, due to its bittersweet profile and effective marketing of its romantic history.
+Cocktails such as the Last Word were popularized by mixologists.
+In 2020, the trend toward at-home cocktail making during the COVID-19 pandemic doubled worldwide demand for the liqueur.
+Global sales of Chartreuse sales reached over US$30 million in 2022.

+Meanwhile, in a separate decision, the Carthusian monks decided in 2019 to limit Chartreuse production to 1.6 million bottles per year, citing the environmental impacts of production, and the monks' desire to focus on solitude and prayer.
+The combination of fixed production and increased demand has resulted in shortages of Chartreuse across the world.

 Ingredients

-The book The Practical Hotel Steward (1900) states that Green Chartreuse contains "cinnamon, mace, lemon balm, dried hyssop flower tops, peppermint, thyme, costmary, arnica flowers, genepi, and angelica roots", and that yellow chartreuse is "similar to above, adding cardamom seeds and socctrine aloes."
+The book The Practical Hotel Steward (1900) states that green Chartreuse contains "cinnamon, mace, lemon balm, dried hyssop flower tops, peppermint, thyme, costmary, arnica flowers, genepi, and angelica roots", and that yellow chartreuse is "similar to above, adding cardamom seeds and socctrine aloes."
 The monks intended their liqueur to be used as medicine.
 The exact recipes for all forms of Chartreuse remain trade secrets and are known at any given time only to the three monks who prepare the herbal mixture.
 The only formally known element of the recipe is that it uses 130 different plants.

-Chartreuse is commonly used as an ingredient in cocktails, such as a Cloister and Last Word.
+Chartreuse is commonly used as an ingredient in cocktails, such as Cloister, Last Word, and Chartreuse swizzle.